nsclass/nsclass.github.io/_posts/2020-05-28-QUIC-next-communication-protocol.md

 permalink: "2020/05/28/quic-transport-protocol"
 ---

 QUIC is a multiplexed stream transport over UDP.
+By using this protocol, it can dramatically reduce the connection establishment time for TCP+TLS.

 It stands for the following.
 Q: Quick